-Precision modification of bio-molecules
+Precision Modification of Bio-molecules

 The ability to site-specifically introduce distinct chemical moieties (e.g. unnatural amino acid, unnatural saccharide derivatives) into biomolecules affords a powerful tool to investigate and manipulate biological systems.
 Here, we will expand the tool set for this purpose.
 We are interested in (1) adding new building blocks with novel chemical, biological, and physical properties in different biological systems; (2) enhancing the performance of chemical biological tools in various species; (3) using these tools to better understand and ultimately control various biological processes; and (4) exploring the therapeutic utilities of these tools in the context of cancer, autoimmune, and metabolic diseases.